sakshisharma84/launchpad/docs/getting-started.md

 ## Install Launchpad

-UCP clusters may be deployed, managed and maintained with the Mirantis Launchpad ("**launchpad**") CLI tool.
+MKE clusters may be deployed, managed and maintained with the Mirantis Launchpad ("**launchpad**") CLI tool.
 This tool is updated regularly, so make sure you are always using the latest version.

 **Note:** Launchpad has built-in telemetry for tracking the usage of the tool.
 The telemetry data is used to improve the product and overall user experience.
 No sensitive data about the clusters is included in the telemetry payload.